assaabloy-ppi/salt-channel/files/spec/spec-salt-channel-v2-draft8.md

 The Salt Channel protocol is designed so that both peers will be able to agree on when a Salt Channel ends.

-The underlying reliable channel may be reused for multiple sequential Salt Channel sessions.
+The underlying reliable channel MAY be reused for multiple sequential Salt Channel sessions.
 Multiple concurrent sessions over a single underlying channel is *not* within scope of this protocol.